PixelOS1/What-is-PixelOS/README.md

 - Vulkan DX12 Patches
 - H.264 Pixel Streaming Patches
 - Premium Pixel Streaming Support for Unreal Engine 4.27 and Unreal Engine 5

+# What is the diff between this and SteamOS/Proton?

+Simply put Valve's work is tightly tied to its proprietary hardware and software.
+While we find the Steam Deck to be an interesting consumer device running Linux/Wine.
+It is not a utility we could use to support pixel streaming.
+Instead we have gathered the open source patches provided by Valve's steam to Wine and the Linux Kernel to support our efforts in creating the world's first Pixel Streaming OS.